ritapatacas/spotify_to_tidal/readme.md

-# spotidal2u
+# Spotidal2Y
 An app threesome that offers you love.
-Improves your quality of life transferring your spotify playlists to tidal platform.
+Enhances your quality of life by transferring your Spotify playlists to TIDAL.
-Smooth the capitalistic rivalry and monopoly that rules music streaming platforms.
+Bridging the gap in the music streaming wars, one playlist at a time.

+## What is it?
+A simple Python app that syncs your playlists and automates the downloading of TIDAL tracks.

+*Does this project solve a major problem?*
+*Will this automation end anyone's suffering?*
+Probably not.

+But did I enjoy building it? :)

-## steps
+## Features
-- fetch your spotify playlists data (choose which playlists you want)
+- Search and select Spotify playlists, or
-- search each track in tidal and saves to a same-name playlist
+- Load a previously saved playlist selection to
+- Sync playlists or
+- Download tracks directly from TIDAL
-- get a log of not found tracks
+- Includes a log for tracks that couldn't be found

-## todos
+## To-do
+- [ ] Simplify setup and ensure all critical files are ready
-- search for not found tracks individually
+- [ ] Improve search functionality for missing tracks
+- [ ] Optimize the sync process for TIDAL tracks
+- [ ] Make TIDAL tracks persist across syncs
-- download playlist tracks
+- [ ] Fully integrate TIDAL playlist track downloads
-- upgrade textual ui

-## working scripts
-- run menu.py
-- fetch spotify playlists `apps\sync_playlists\src\fetch_sp_playlists.py` - relocated to spotify.py
-    it saves new:
-        user_playlists.json (raw spotify response)
-        playlists_list.json (just playlists names and ids)
-- select playlists: `apps\sync_playlists\src\select_playlists.py`
-- search and save to tidal: `apps\sync_playlists\src\save_to_tidal.py` - or in utils.py sync_playlist(sp_playlist_id)

-we are working in sync.py at searching a track within a playlist tidal_search()
+### Credits
+This project began as a fork of [spotify_to_tidal](https://github.com/spotify2tidal), combined with the [python-tidal algorithm](https://github.com/tamland/python-tidal).
+It was built for personal use and learning purposes.
+There is an automation feature that uses [tidal-media-downloader](https://github.com/yaronzz/Tidal-Media-Downloader).
+Thanks to everyone involved!